| | |

 Lower Antelope Canyon is Hazdistazí (called “Hasdestwazi” by the Navajo), or “spiral rock arches”.
 The walls are a true work of art.
 They have a fascinating smooth and rough texture that you can feel with your fingertips.
 The sandstone rocks are shrouded in soft, diffused light through narrow slits.

 This brings out their unusual colors particularly well.
 The play of light, shadows, and colors in the Antelope Canon will be remembered forever.
-Shades of orange, red, yellow, violet and navy blue interpenetrate with the wandering rays of light.
+Shades of orange, red, yellow, violet, and navy blue interpenetrate with the wandering rays of light.

 The unique creation of Navajo Sandstone naturally provides a kaleidoscope of colors due to rain, wind, and erosion.
 The light creates an unusual illusion of rock movement.
 At times, it feels as if the rocks are gently moving like waves on a calm sea.